open-pioneer/trails-openlayers-base-packages/src/packages/legend/README.md

 Showing legend entries is also supported for **sublayers** (configuration and automatic retrieval).
 The legend content for sublayers is shown plain and without hierarchical structure in the Legend UI.

+#### Internal layers
+If a layer is marked as internal (layer's `internal` property is `true`) it will not be considered in the legend widget.
+Even if a legend is configured it will no be displayed.
+The `internal` property does also affect other UI widgets (e.g Toc).

 ### Showing legend for basemap

 By default, the legend for the active basemap is not shown.